 Students are responsible for making corrections to their application unless student has been selected for verification.
 During the verification process, all corrections will be made electronically by the financial aid office, based on the documentation received.
 In the event an award must be reduced because of subsequent verification, the student is responsible for repayment of any funds disbursed in error due to incorrect information.
 If funds are not repaid, the overpayment must be reported to the Department

 Verification is the process by which schools review student financial aid applications for accuracy.
 Institutions that participate in Federal Title IV aid programs are required to perform verification on a selection of students.
-Verification is done by collecting the documents the student used to complete the FAFSA and comparing them with the information the student provided on the FAFSA.
+Verification is done by collecting the appropriate tax transcripts and household forms used to complete the FAFSA and comparing them with the information the student provided on the FAFSA.
 You will not be able to receive financial aid until the verification process is complete.
 To receive maximum consideration as quickly as possible for aid such as grants, work study, and loans you must turn in all documents.
-Submit all verification paperwork directly to the Financial Aid Office for processing.
 If you wish, you may fax information to our office.
 Fax Number: (229-931-2061).
-If you do not turn in the required information, your file will be held until all unsatisfied requirements are met and/or the information has been received.
+If you do not complete the process, your file will be held until all unsatisfied requirements are met and/or the information has been received.

 Approximately 30% of financial aid applications are selected for verification by the U.S. Department of Education.
 Georgia Southwestern State University also reserves the right to select a student for verification.
 Students typically are selected for verification for the following reasons: FAFSA appears to contain inconsistent information, student used estimated tax return information, or the student was randomly selected.

 When you receive your Student Aid Report (SAR) from the U.S. Department of Education, you will see a comment stating "Your FAFSA has been selected for a review process called verification.
 Your school has the authority to collect certain financial documents from you.”
 Once our financial aid office receives your processed FAFSA, Unsatisfied Requirements will be posted to your ‘RAIN’ account indicating what information and documents are needed.
 After all requested information is submitted to the financial aid office, your file will be reviewed.
-If you are an independent student, you will need to complete the independent verification form, and submit signed copies of your and your spouse’s current tax transcript.
+You will need to complete link to our Campus Logic site and complete the household form, and submit signed copies of your and your spouse’s current tax transcript.
 If you are a dependent student, you will need to complete the dependent verification form and submit copies of your and your parent’s tax transcript.
 If the financial aid office has further questions regarding your file, your RAIN account will be updated.
 You are encouraged to contact the financial aid office at any time.